Visit Hawes and Wensleydale with the Kids

 Hawes is a hub for family friendly walks and is located RIGHT in the midst of some of the BEST waterfalls the Yorkshire Dales has to offer!
 We have loads of walks in the Wensleydale area, but here are a few of our favourites!

 Do you want to find a waterfall?
 Well, I’ll be honest, you’re spoiled for choice!
-Try walking to Aysgill Force from the centre of Hawes, or you could take a short drive to Hardraw Force or walk from the town centre.
+Try walking to Aysgill Force from the centre of Hawes, or you could take a short drive to the tallest unbroken waterfall Hardraw Force (or you can walk this from the town centre).
 A more challenging waterfall walk is Mill Gill and Whitfield Gill Force down the road in Askrigg, or who can ignore the classic Aysgarth Falls?!
 You can try walking it from West Burton to bag an extra waterfall too!
-Looking for pushchair friendly?
-Head to Cotter Force!
-You will quite literally be spoiled for choice.

 Looking for a woodland walk?
 Check out Freeholders Wood next to Aysgarth Falls, Shaw Gill Woods above Hardraw Force, or head to the Snaizeholme Red Squirrel trail (this is a MUST DO!)